 My name is so much a part of my individuality that I didn’t know if I could take someone else’s name without feeling like I was giving up a part of myself.

 Choosing our last names required more of a compromise.
 I didn’t want to keep our individual last names, although many LGBTQ+ couples do.
-I’m still not sure what I’ll do about my byline as a writer, but I wanted my legal last name to be the same as Macey’s after we get married.
+I wanted my legal last name to be the same as Macey’s after we get married.
 I don’t like many heteronormative wedding traditions, but this is one of the few I actually care about.

 When Macey explained to me how much her last name—and her mom’s decision—meant to her, I understood.
 It’s similar to how I felt when I chose to change my first name.
 It’s a sense of pride in making your own decisions and forging a path your own way, contrary to popular opinion or what other people are doing.
 When people find out that Macey has her mom’s last name, it’s an opportunity for her to tell the story and show people that we don’t all have to live by these often heteronormative societal beliefs.